InformaticsMatters/docking-validation/targets/dhfr/expts/vs-dekois/README.md

 Copy them to the appropropriate results directory.

 ## Step 7.
 Generate ROC curves
-This command assumes you have run rDock and have run Smina with the vinaardo, vina, dkoes_scoring and ad4_scoring scoring functions and have copied the `results_1poseperlig.sdf` and `results_1poseperlig.txt` into the appropriate results directory.
+This command assumes you have run rDock and have run Smina with the vinardo, vina, dkoes_scoring and ad4_scoring scoring functions and have copied the `results_1poseperlig.sdf` and `results_1poseperlig.txt` into the appropriate results directory.
 ```